BellatrixLestrangee/XRAY/README.md

 # Image Processing of X Ray Images
-Image Processing through Convolution Neural Network/n
+Image Processing through Convolution Neural Network

 I have built an Image Processing System for Digital X-Ray Images to study the lungs of a person and predict if it is normal or infected with pneumonia.
-Also, if infected, the system helps diagnose whether the infection is bacterial pneumonia or viral pneumonia.

 Machine learning is a subset of artificial intelligence in the field of computer science that often uses statistical techniques to give computers the ability to &quot;learn&quot; (i.e., progressively